mohitleoagrawal/mohitleoagrawal.github.io/_posts/2017-12-09-tiny-words.markdown

 |                     	| 和                      	|                                      	|
 |                     	| peace/japan-style/sum   	|                                      	|

-##### How-to and Contribution
+#### How-to and Contribution

-* Generated using jisho.org looking up every word one by one and used autocompletion from search sometimes
+* The above table was generated using jisho.org looking up each word and 'usage' part autocompletion from search sometimes
-* Table copied from onenote to [this webpage](https://www.tablesgenerator.com/markdown_tables)
+* Table was copied from onenote to [this webpage](https://www.tablesgenerator.com/markdown_tables)
 * If you feel something can be improved, please comment or leave me a message.